Heavy Haul and Oversized Trucking Logo

 Trailering a mobile home is almost as simple and is best reserved for long distance moves.
 Your mobile home will still have wheels and axles installed, but it will then be lifted onto a trailer designed to carry this kind of load.

-Heavy Haul and Oversized can help get your home one the road regardless of whether you need towing or trailering.
+Heavy Haul and Oversized can help you with the necessary connections to get your home on the road, regardless of whether you need towing or trailering.
 We work with the best carriers in the business, which means you can count on us to ensure your valuable mobile home is treated with care from pickup to final delivery.

-You’ll need to provide your mobile home transporter with some specific information before you can get on the road.
-This include:
+You’ll need to provide your mobile home moving company with some specific information before you can get on the road.
+This includes:

-• Necessary permits: If your mobile home is an oversize load, your transport partner will need the right permits.
+• Necessary Permits: If your mobile home is an oversize load, your transport partner will need the right permits and moving materials.
 Is it an in-town move?
 Local permits might be needed.
 Crossing state lines?
 You might need permits in the states you’ll be passing through.

 Read our article to learn how to transport a fiberglass pool.